Thorinair/Princess-Luna/README.md

     - `!boop` Boop the user.
 Mentioning someone will boop them instead.
 You can mention multiple people.
     - `!room` Lists the physical status of Thorinair's real life room.
 Powered using the [VariPass](https://varipass.org) website.
     - `!stats` Lists the bot's current statistics for a channel.
 You may also specify the timezone after the command.
+    - `!stats` Lists information about the bot and links the source code.
     - `!help` Lists all available commands.
 * Private commands for the admin:
     - `!send` Sends a message to a channel.
 Specify the channel name after the command, and message in the lines below.